Frequently asked questions about MGH’s Indigenous health services

 A Community Reconciliation Advisory Group was formed to provide advice to guide the actions of MGH that supports healing and Reconciliation and meets the needs of Indigenous communities.
 The Advisory Group is comprised of external Indigenous Knowledge Keepers, Elders and health partners who are giving their time, efforts and wisdom to support this work.

-In the coming weeks and months, we will work under the guidance of the Advisory Group to establish a community-sharing process to listen and better understand past harms and the impacts on First Nations, Inuit and Métis patients, their families, MGH staff and others who may have been impacted.
+MGH continues to work under the guidance of the Advisory Group to establish a community-sharing process to listen and better understand past harms and the impacts on First Nations, Inuit and Métis patients, their families, MGH staff and others who may have been impacted.

 We extended an offer to facilitate Indigenous Community Sharing and Healing Circles to those involved with or who received care at The Aboriginal Healing Program.
 We recognize this is a necessary step towards healing, Truth and Reconciliation.

-We will continue to reflect upon and accept responsibility and accountability for past harm, acknowledge and seek truth, and learn from the community.
+We continue to reflect upon and accept responsibility and accountability for past harm, acknowledge and seek truth, and learn from the community.
 We hope this work will support continued community engagement and the future creation of a Truth and Reconciliation Action Plan by Indigenous people, for Indigenous people.

 Read our full Statement of Acknowledgment and MGH’s plan to take restorative action to support Truth and Reconciliation.